 - If you’re not near a sink with soap and water, an alcohol-based hand sanitizer with at least 60% alcohol can be used.
 The exception is if your hands are visibly dirty: In that case, always wash with soap and water.

 Also, remember you are also at risk of catching the common cold or the flu.
 Everybody who is healthy, including kids over six months of age and almost everybody else (there are some rare exceptions), should get a flu shot every year to protect against the flu.

 How to prepare for COVID-19

-Although most people who get COVID-19 have mild symptoms that go away on their own, it does seem to spread fairly easily.
-In case COVID-19 makes it to your community, there are still things you can do to help limit the spread of the disease and best help people who need it.
+Although most people who get COVID-19 have mild symptoms that go away on their own, it spreads fairly easily.
+There are still things you can do to help limit the spread of the disease and best help people who need it.
 The CDC recommends the following for getting your household ready for a potential COVID-19 outbreak:

-- Create a plan of action for your household: Talk to people involved and what they might need if an outbreak happens, plan for ways to help people who most need it, including older people and people who are living with chronic illnesses, talk to your neighbors about emergency plans, identify local organizations that might be helpful, and create a list of emergency contacts.
+- Create a plan of action for your household: Do your best to avoid going places with lots of people.
+If you leave your house, make sure to wear a mask and stay at least 6 feet away from people who are not members of your household.
+Plan for ways to help people who most need it, including older people and people who are living with chronic illnesses.
+Talk to your neighbors about emergency plans, identify local organizations that might be helpful, and create a list of emergency contacts.

 - Remind everyone of good personal health habits: It can’t be said enough: Wash your hands and cover your coughs and sneezes!
 Also, if you can, pick a room in your home that could be used to keep sick members away from healthy members of your family.